This page contains affiliate links. Please read our disclosure for more info.

-Two small balconies overlook the rooftops of the neighbourhood.
+Two small balconies overlooked the rooftops of the neighbourhood.

-The apartment is very well-equipped with everything we needed including a washing machine (and detergent) and dryer, dishwasher, iPod dock, oven, and basic kitchen supplies like washing up liquid, spices, oil, and vinegar.
-So often these little details are overlooked in holiday rentals, but in this case, it felt like the owners had thought of everything.
+The apartment was well-equipped with everything we needed including good WiFI, heating, washing machine (and detergent) and dryer, dishwasher, iPhone dock, oven, and basic kitchen supplies like washing up liquid, spices, oil, and vinegar.

-The main bedroom is lovely with a super comfy bed and lots of storage space.
+The main bedroom was lovely with a super comfy bed and lots of storage space.
 The second bedroom is smaller with a single bed.

 Gracia, Barcelona Map

 Is Gracia a Good Place to Stay in Barcelona?

 Yes, absolutely!
 We loved experiencing local life in Gracia and the more we explored, the more we discovered to love.

 The quiet streets, bohemian vibe, delicious food, and creative culture made it the perfect neighbourhood for us to stay in Barcelona.

 - Enjoying the Simple Pleasures at our Spanish Housesit

 - Our Most Adventurous Housesit in the Spanish Alpujarras